2015–16 UEFA Europa League: Round and draw dates

-Matches in the qualifying, play-off, and knockout rounds may also be played on Tuesdays or Wednesdays instead of the regular Thursdays due to scheduling conflicts.
+Matches in the qualifying, play-off, and knockout rounds could also be played on Tuesdays or Wednesdays instead of the regular Thursdays due to scheduling conflicts.

 Qualifying rounds

 In the qualifying rounds and the play-off round, teams are divided into seeded and unseeded teams based on their 2015 UEFA club coefficients, and then drawn into two-legged home-and-away ties.
 Teams from the same association cannot be drawn against each other.

 First qualifying round

 The draw for the first and second qualifying round was held on 22 June 2015.
 With 102 teams involved, it was UEFA's biggest ever tournament draw.